 View detailsoption first.
 From here, you can view the data from that snapshot to confirm it's in the state you wish to restore to.

-Replicate metadata and datato deploy the backup to another org
+Replicate snapshotto deploy the data backed up to another org

 In the dialogue that opens, confirm that you want to